 Royalty proceeds received by the City from City owned oil and gas mineral rights and leases will be deposited into the fund or funds that own the mineral rights.
 The revenues will be used first to defray all costs related to air quality, water quality, and soil monitoring, or other site investigations necessary to ensure public safety.
 Non-property specific costs, or City costs related to plugged and abandoned oil and gas facilities located on private property, are properly paid from the General Fund.
-In the event that oil and gas revenues received in the General Fund are not sufficient to cover these costs, revenue will be transferred from other City funds to the General Fund to cover the required expenditures in proportion to the amount of oil and gas revenue received in any one fund in the prior year.
 All non-royalty revenues associated with costs of operating or maintaining specific sites will be deposited into the fund or funds that own those sites.
-A reserve of up to five years of estimated costs may be established in the General Fund.
+A reserve of five years of estimated costs has been established in the General Fund.